toonketels/Notes/patterns_enterprise_application_architecture/notes.md

 instances of these objects) we only have one instance per object and a record to identify the specific data.
 Used in .net.

+Makes use of record sets (which I don't know either).

 + Easier mapping on underlying data structure?

 ### Further division with service layer